voucherifyio/voucherify-openapi/docs/guides/getting_started/Key-Concepts.md

 ### Publication

-Publication is the process of assigning a voucher to an end-customer.
+Publication is the process of assigning a voucher to an end customer.
 Distribution triggers a publication API request.

 > 📘 Learn more
 > - [Publication](ref:publication-object) API reference